Maneuver.Map

 Optimization (Evolution)

-• Population: Candidates per generation (population_size).
+optimize=true). - Population: Candidates per generation (

-• Parallelism: Concurrent candidate evaluations (parallelism).
+eval_steps). - Parallelism: Concurrent candidate evaluations (

 Defaults used internally when not exposed in the modal: